If you bring us a contract with a better offer, we guarantee to either beat that rate or pay you $500.

 Private lenders offer more personalized services – #6

-Private lenders often provide more personalized services than traditional banks.
+Private lenders often provide more customized services than traditional banks.
 Personal service means working directly with a lender to discuss your needs.
 You can get answers to any questions about funding now and in the future with a knowledgeable funding specialist.

 Private lenders can provide access to more capital – #7

-Because private lenders are not subject to the same regulations as traditional banks, they can often provide access to more capital.
+Because private lenders are not subject to the same regulations as traditional banks, they can often give access to more capital.
 Main Street banking doesn’t want you to know this because it means that you may get a larger loan or more funding than you could get from a traditional bank.

 A private business loan is a good option for small businesses seeking funding.
 By working with a private lender, you can get the small business financing you need quickly and easily, with flexible repayment terms and personalized service.